 Another problem with reading is, I can’t tell where the stress on longer words is.
 If there’s a new word I read and haven’t heard, it’s very difficult to imagine what the word is supposed to sound like, because the placement of the stress makes a huge difference.
 I’m not entirely sure if there are any rules for this or if you learn to place the stress only word by word.

 The cases are so confusing.
 Yes, Finnish is notorious for them.
 I don’t know if being naturally familiar with the concept makes it easier or not.
 I suppose I learn the declension rules easily enough, they are logical enough.
 The biggest problem is when to use which case!
 That’s where having cases in my own language is mostly just a stumbling block.
 The genitive in Russian is used to state ownership, just like in Finnish, but it’s also used with amounts such as a lot or a little, which, in Finnish, is expressed with partitive, also the case used for partial objects, which are, then again expressed in accusative in Russian.
 Confused yet?
 I am.
 Argh!

 What’s easy: Verb tenses!
+But wait –

 That reminds me of yet another difficult thing: verb aspects.
 They only came in on my last two courses of Russian and I certainly haven’t gotten my head around them yet.